FuelLabs/fuel-ui/CONTRIBUTING.md

 ## 📜&nbsp; License

-By contributing your code to the fuels-ui GitHub repository, you agree to license your contribution under the `Apache 2.0` license.
+By contributing your code to the fuel-ui GitHub repository, you agree to license your contribution under the `Apache 2.0` license.